-How to Prepare for Verbal Section in GMAT: Easy but Effective Guidelines
+How to Prepare for Verbal Section in GMAT: Effective Guidelines

 GMAT Verbal Section: What Is It Composed of?

 The verbal section of GMAT provides 75 minutes for the completion of forty-one questions.
 It is divided into three sub-sections aimed to evaluate your ability to understand the reading material, make evaluations of the arguments, and ensure the conformation of the text to the standards of written English via corrections.

 The section of reading comprehension tasks assesses the ability to read a passage and gain full understanding to give the answers to the provided questions based on the passage content and implications.
 If you are looking for solutions on how to prepare for the verbal section in GMAT, you have to be aware that there are four different passages for reading, and the questions are asked only about the read passages.

 In most cases, the reading comprehension section is composed of three 200-250 word passages that require answers to three questions in each and one300-350 word passage with four questions included.
 Furthermore, there can also be two other long and two short questions.

 The questions in the section on critical reasoning are made for evaluating your ability to assess and analyze the arguments.
 You receive a prompt to get acquainted with a certain argument of approximately 100 words or even shorter.
 The questions will imply that you have to do a thorough analysis of the argument to give the answers and then decide what you will do: make the argument weaker, make the argument stronger, draw assumptions, make conclusions, or do something else.